diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Care needs to be taken to ensure that multiple instances of the same task don’t try to write to the same file.
 As we saw in the previous section, the OutputCommitter protocol solves this problem.
 If applications write side files in their tasks’ working directories, the side files for tasks that successfully complete will be promoted to the output directory automatically, whereas failed tasks will have their side files deleted.

 A task may find its working directory by retrieving the value of the `mapreduce.task.output.dir` property from the job configuration.
-Alternatively, a MapReduce program using the Java API may call the getWorkOutputPath() static method on FileOutputFor mat to get the Path object representing the working directory.
+Alternatively, a MapReduce program using the Java API may call the getWorkOutputPath() static method on FileOutputFormat to get the Path object representing the working directory.
 The framework creates the working directory before executing the task, so you don’t need to create it.

 ## 8. MapReduce Types and Formats
 ### MapReduce Types